godaddy/tartufo/docs/source/upgrading3.rst

 Use ``--no-update-configuration`` to prevent ``tartufo`` from overwriting your config.
 Use ``--no-remove-duplicates`` to prevent ``tartufo`` from removing duplicate signatures.

-When removing duplicate signatures, ``tartufo`` will keep the first signature it finds and discard the rest.
+When removing duplicate signatures ``tartufo`` will keep the first signature it finds and discard the rest.

 External Rules Files